paypal/paypal-ios/README.md

 ### Local Testing

-TBD until development progresses.
-We will use Rake, Fastlane, or some other tool for easy command-line build tasks.
+We use Rake, Fastlane, or some other tool for easy command-line build tasks.

 ## Release Process